AquaticEcoDynamics/Peel_ARC/README.md

 ## Contents:

-- [Data](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Data): data collected as part of the linkage program in order to facilitate the project;
+- [Data](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Data): data collected during the linkage program in order to facilitate the project
-- [Models](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Models): model files used in this project for the catchment and estuary models;
+- [Models](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Models): model files used in this project for the catchment and estuary models
-- [Images](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Images): images used in this repository for supporting the README files.
+- [Images](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Images): images used in this repository for supporting the README files

 ---